-- The network manager can, without prior notice of default or judicial intervention, effect immediate termination of the Access Agreement by registered letter if: - a.
-The network manager loses the Concession, either in full or in part, in as far as relevant to the provision of service by the network manager to the titleholder. - b.
+- 1. The network manager can, without prior notice of default or judicial intervention, effect immediate termination of the Access Agreement by registered letter if: - a.
+The network manager is no longer a network manager in the Netherlands as referred to in Article 3(2) Directive 2012/34/EU. - b.
 The network manager is declared bankrupt or insolvent. - c.
-The network manager is granted a moratorium. - The titleholder has during a period of at least one year not used the allocated capacity. - The titleholder is no longer authorised to participate in rail traffic. - The titleholder has payment arrears: - i. during two successive instalments and for an amount larger than the payments referred to in Article 23 for one month. - ii. during more than two instalments and for an amount equal to the payments referred to in Article 23 for two months. - The titleholder defaults on a significant contractual obligation, which concerns the safety of persons or goods, including freight loads. - The auxiliary staff or the railway vehicles to be used no longer meet the applicable safety requirements. - The network manager can terminate the Access Agreement by registered letter subject to a notice period of two months, in case of: - A mandatory change in the relevant regulations, the consequences of which could not be foreseen. which prejudice the obligations of the network manager and hinder the network manager in the fulfilment of its obligations. - The titleholder deliberately defaults or acts in gross negligence with regard to essential contractual obligations other than those referred to in Paragraph 1(g). - If performance of the Access Agreement is suspended on grounds of Article 25 Paragraph 1 of these General Terms & Conditions, the network manager can, after granting the titleholder a reasonable period to rectify the situation, terminate the Access Agreement if the titleholder remains in default.
+The network manager is granted a moratorium. - d.
+The titleholder has during a period of at least one year not used the allocated capacity. - e.
+The titleholder is no longer authorised to participate in rail traffic. - f.
+The titleholder has payment arrears: - during two successive instalments and for an amount larger than the payments referred to in Article 23 for one month, - ii. during more than two instalments and for an amount equal to the payments referred to in Article 23 for two months. - g.
+The titleholder defaults on a significant contractual obligation, which concerns the safety of persons or goods, including freight loads. - h.
+The auxiliary staff or the railway vehicles to be used no longer meet the applicable safety requirements. - The network manager can terminate the Access Agreement by registered letter subject to a notice period of two months, in case of:

+- A mandatory change in the relevant regulations, the consequences of which could not be foreseen, which prejudice the obligations of the network manager and hinder the network manager in the fulfilment of its obligations. - b.
+The titleholder deliberately defaults or acts in gross negligence with regard to essential contractual obligations other than those referred to in the Paragraph 1g. - 3.
+If performance of the Access Agreement is suspended on grounds of Article 25 Paragraph 1 of these General Terms & Conditions, the network manager can, after granting the titleholder a reasonable period to rectify the situation, terminate the Access Agreement if the titleholder remains in default.